Mister-Joe/nmap-xml-parser/README.md

 ## How does it work?

 Using Python and the xml.etree.ElementTree module.
+There are no special dependencies other than Python 3.2 or above.
+Simply git clone & you're ready to go.

 ## What's next?